soudev/knowledge.mine/stuff/vm.docker.md

 * [From zero to fully working CI server in less than 10 minutes with Drone & Docker | Jean-Philippe Boily](http://jipiboily.com/2014/from-zero-to-fully-working-ci-server-in-less-than-10-minutes-with-drone-docker)

-* [[Vimeo] Node.JS and Docker with a side of Continuous Deployment](http://vimeo.com/85864661) - Presented by Niall O'Higgins at JSLA (js.la) on Thursday January 30th 2014.
-Docker is an incredible new tool to manage the deployment and lifecycle of Node.JS network services.
-This talk will cover using them together for much Continuous Deployment win.

 --

 * [Docking your services with Docker | Speaker Deck](https://speakerdeck.com/hagzag/docking-your-services-with-docker) - by Haggai Philip Zagury.
 A presentation showing how docker & LXC will (future tense) change our lives.